 Why this matters

 nsave personal accounts are designed for individual use.
-Receiving payments that are classified as business or company payments into a personal account is not supported and may lead to account restrictions or closure by our banking partners.
+Receiving payments addressed to a business or company name into your personal account is not supported and may lead to account restrictions or closure by our banking partners.

 Understanding this distinction helps you avoid payment rejections and unnecessary account issues.